binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Passive reconnaissance is the phase when information gathering cannot be detected by the target.
 Information is gathered indirectly from the target, often from:

-* Sources that have had a direct relationship with the target.
+* Sources that have had a direct relationship with the target
-* Social media web sites.
+* Social media web sites
-* Search engines.
+* Search engines

 The pen tester or attacker cannot directly probe the target, they must use third party information.
 Sometimes this may be out of date, so confirmation and validation are desirable, even required.
 This is usually not too difficult, but it takes more time than if the passive constraint was lifted, and the pen tester could probe directly.